Keratosis palmoplantaris transgrediens et progrediens with mutation in SLURP1

 Palmoplantar hyperkeratosis, which is due to a mutation in the SLURP 1 gene.

 Autosomal – recessive mutation in the gene SLURP 1.

 - Many symptoms occur soon after birth.

-- In addition, extensive erythema, e.g. also perioral, is described.
+- In addition, two-dimensional erythema, e.g. also perioral, has been described.

 - Perez C, Khachemoune A. Mal de Meleda: A Focused Review.
 Am J Clin Dermatol.
 2016 Feb;17(1):63-70.

 - Allan CM, Tran D, Tu Y, Heizer PJ, Young LC, Fong LG, Beigneux AP, Young SG.
 A hypomorphic Egfr allele does not ameliorate the palmoplantar keratoderma caused by SLURP1 deficiency.
 Exp Dermatol.
 2017 Apr 18.